 We are now eight months from the end of Roe and just beginning to see the ramifications of state-level abortion bans.
 Researchers are working hard to find ways of quantifying the changes in rates for legal and extralegal abortions, as well as the numbers of people carrying pregnancies to term which they would have otherwise terminated.
 As this information slowly comes to light, a much broader swath of the U.S. public is becoming aware of something that those who have been studying this issue for decades already know: that abortion access is integral to the health of our society.

-Clare Daniel is an American Studies scholar at Tulane University’s Newcomb Institute, where she teaches courses, conducts research, and coordinates student programming related to reproductive rights, health, and justice.
+Prof. Clare Daniel is an American Studies scholar at Tulane University’s Newcomb Institute, where she teaches courses, conducts research, and coordinates student programming related to reproductive rights, health, and justice.
 She is the author of Mediating Morality: The Politics of Teen Pregnancy in the Post-Welfare Era and several articles published in Signs, Frontiers, Feminist Media Studies, The Hill, Ms., and elsewhere.